ialbert/biostar-central/pipeline/readme.md

 **To run**

+1. Download the data by running the command

+    bash data.sh

-Specify workdir,spec file and template in test.sh and run
+2. Specify workdir,spec file and template in test.sh and run

    bash test.sh

 Result report is in templates/metabarcode_qc/index.html